dropwizard-jobs/dropwizard-jobs/README.md

 }
 ```

+# Dependency Injection

+## Guice

+## Spring

 # Limitations

-* Your jobs have to have a no-args constructor
+* Your jobs have to have a no-args constructor, unless you use Dependency Injection modules.
 * The jobs are not persisted, but purely in memory (though quartz can do different), so shutting down your dropwizard service at a certain time might lead to not run the job.
 * The scheduler is not configurable at the moment, for example the threadpool size is fixed to ten.
 * If you run the same dropwizard service on multiple instances, you also run the same jobs twice.
 This might not be what you want